Not Up To Government To Act As Investment Banker To Support Select Businesses

 How public tax money is used to aid ‘some’ business: Local Newspapers on “Corporate Welfare”

-2 responses to “Not Up To Government To Act As Investment Banker To Support Select Businesses”
+2 thoughts on “Not Up To Government To Act As Investment Banker To Support Select Businesses”

 The Making Ontario Open for Business Act will, if passed by Ontario’s Legislature, enable more Ontario employers to boost job creation and investment by cutting unnecessary regulations that are inefficient, inflexible and out of date, while maintaining standards to keep Ontarians safe and healthy.